 An M2M Service Component defines the set of M2M Services that are related in the sense that the M2M Services that comprise the M2M Service Component are typically deployed together in order to support one or more Supporting Services.

 The M2M Service Architecture augments the oneM2M Functional Architecture by specifying M2M Services provided to M2M Service Providers.
-These M2M Services are exposed to the AE across the Mca reference point as well as other Service Components across the Msc reference point.
+These M2M Services are exposed to the AE across the Mca Reference Point as well as other Service Components across the Msc Reference Point.

 7.1.1 Service Component Interaction Cross Reference